 - Let the app synchronize Apple Health data with the Human API server

 Unlike most sources where data resides in the cloud, Human API cannot directly pull updated data at will.
-Instead, Human API will pull updated health data whenver the Human API application is open.
+Instead, the Human API app must be installed and allowed to pull data from the device.
+Users can leave the app active in the background and syncs will continue.

-All data will come through under the source name
+All Healthkit data will come through under the source value

 You can determine where the data originally came from via